Esukhia/teachingtibetan.com/docs/production/written-overall.md

   <summary>Detailed explanation</summary>

-It means that the written text is entirely devoid of spelling, punctuation, grammar, or any other mistakes that would compromise its correctness, clarity, or adherence to the established rules and conventions of the writing system.
+It means the person can create complex texts that are clear, smoothly flowing, and effectively written in an appropriate style.
+They demonstrate the ability to establish a logical structure within their writing that aids the reader in identifying significant points.
+Their writing is coherent, allowing for a seamless flow of ideas, and they skillfully organize their content to enhance understanding and highlight important information.

 </details>